elixir-engineering-logo

 Purpose of Valve Criticality Analysis

-1. Ensure that safety-critical or operationally critical valves are easily accessible.
+• Ensure that safety-critical or frequently used valves are easy to access.

 VCA is typically applied in the Front-End Engineering and Design (FEED) and Detailed Design phases of a major project, or as soon as initial layouts are available.